arielf/weight-loss/README.md

 ## Salient facts & initial observations

 - I used to be a pretty thin person.
+My 1st DMV card below, says 143 lb.
-Unfortunately, since moving to the US, I've been gaining weight.
+- Unfortunately, since moving to the US, I've been gaining more and more weight.
+I peaked in 2015, over 50 lbs higher.
 - The US is a country where obesity is an epidemic.

 ![First DMV photo and weight (with full clothing)](1992-ariel-dmv.png "143 pounds, sometimes in the 90's")